We’ve practically lived in them for six months

 Fox Indicator Pant is a lightweight and breathable everyday trouser.
 Highly breathable and comfortable, so much so it’s wearable it in multiple conditions.

 Mountain bike clothing is as influenced by fashion as any other sartorial seam, and this year’s must-have is the trouser, or pant if you’re anything other than English.
 The Indicator is neither waterproof nor especially warming — try their Attack Water Pants or Attack Fire Softshell Pants respectively for that.
-Instead it’s highly breathable, lightweight and comfortable, so much so I’ve been wearing it in conditions where I’ve traditionally donned shorts.

 Made from 4-way stretch fabric, the Indicator has an elasticated waistband but there’s no bunching of the material like you get with the also excellent Endura MT500 pant.
 Instead there’s a Y fold at the front to take up any excess material and this makes for what is a more comfortable fit.
 The two side pockets are zipped closed but there’s no zip closure on the fly, it’s unnecessary because of that Y fold.
 Instead you tighten the waistband to your body with a ratchet closure.
 There are little laser-cut vent holes at the tops of the legs on the front, elasticated cuffs and fitted legs to prevent any danger of snagging on the bike, and the whole ensemble is DWR coated to make them splashproof.